peiswang/MicroNetChallenge/Train.md

 ### Loss
 For step 1 and 2, we use the cross entropy loss.
-For those steps training with teacher-student, we use the kl divergence loss
+For those steps training with teacher-student, we use the kl divergence loss Suppose that x is the output of the student model, y is the output of the teacher model, we find that the loss KL(x | y) performs better than KL(y | x), to do that, please simply set the --loss argument to kl:1.
+Where `kl` denotes the name of loss function, and `1` denotes the direction of loss function.